AJB-hub/Covid19_Vaccination_Progress/README.md

 * Initial Data Cleaning for CSV
 * Extracted Vaccine Data from CSV file
 * API request for World Bank Data
+* ANOVA testing on sample means for vaccinated population percentage by world bank indicators